FAQ – OBOC MONTRÉAL 2020

 2.1 When does the OBOC 2020 in Montréal take place?

-The OBOC 2020 in Montréal takes place from Monday 22 June to Friday 3 July.
-The program consists of ten full days, running from 10:00 am to 6:00 pm, with a lunch break in the afternoon.
-Saturday 27 and Sunday 28 June are free.
+The OBOC 2020 in Montréal takes place from Monday 22 June to Saturday 4 July.
+The program consists of ten full days (Mon-Fri), running from 9.30am to 6pm, and two half days (Sat) from 9.30am-1pm.
+Weekdays have a lunch break in the afternoon.
+Sunday 28 June is free.

 2.2 How many places are available?

-We will accept a total of 55 applicants.
+We will accept a maximum of 75 applicants.

 2.3 How can I apply?